bahrus/be-alit/README.md

 Since this is seemingly far too advanced for most frameworks to handle, we provide a mechanism for pulling in the view model, described down below.

-It's a bit cumbersome to type be-alit repeatedly like we needed to do above.
+BTW, it's a bit cumbersome to type be-alit repeatedly like we needed to do above.
 That is the canonical name for this enhancement.
 But in less formal settings, where clashes between emoji-loving enhancements can be avoided, we can use shorter syntax, by referencing a file such as [this one](https://github.com/bahrus/be-alit/blob/baseline/%F0%9F%8E%87.js) to register a shorter name:

 ## Example 1b - with 🎇 emoji [TODO]